nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Recording a patient's consultation details: `record`

 Adds a patient's consultation details to the patient's records.
-This command requires that a patient has been loaded with the [`load`](#loading-a-patients-medical-records-load) command.
-If no patient has been loaded, Patient Manager will print an error message.
+At least one symptom, diagnosis or prescription has to be specified by using the `/s`, `/d` or `/p` flags with a non-empty input.

 An optional `DATE` argument may be provided to modify previous visit records, or to create a new record with the specified date.
-If the `DATE` parameter is not specified, Patient Manager will execute the command with the current system date.
+This date has to be equal to or earlier than the current system date.
+If the no date is specified, Patient Manager will execute the command with the current system date.

+> ❗ Note: Before adding a medical record to a patient, you must have previously loaded a patient with the
+> [`load`](#loading-a-patients-medical-records-load) command.
+If no patient has been loaded, Patient Manager
+> will print an error message.

 Usage: `record [DATE] [/s SYMPTOM] [/d DIAGNOSIS] [/p PRESCRIPTION]`